 Awgwa Sisters – A pair of bumbling, stumbling, evil-hearted creatures.

 Peter Knook – An Immortal who looks after the animal world of Burzee.

 Setting: The play takes place in the Forest of Burzee, a clearing in Laughing Valley and various locations in a small village.

 Performance Royalties are based on theater particulars.
 Please fill out an application for a personalized quote.

 Billing responsibilities, pertinent copyright information, and playwrights' biographies are available in the show rider that comes with your license agreement.
-To download the show rider for The Life and Adventures of Santa Claus click here.
+To download the show rider for The Life & Adventures of Santa Claus click here.

 “Enchanting… Exceptional!” –Bonnie Goldberg, Connecticut Critics Circle

-“A Family production full of charm and affection” –Bonnie Goldberg, Connecticut Critics Circle
+“A family production full of charm and affection.” –Bonnie Goldberg, Connecticut Critics Circle